Welcome to today's edition of the Rush 24-7 podcast.

 So I want to say thank you to Donald Trump for his endorsement.

-It uh means a great deal to me to have the endorsement of Mr. Trump and people across this country.
+It means a great deal to me to have the endorsement of Mr. Trump and people across this country.

-So that's Mitt Romney back on uh February 12th, uh February 2nd, 2012.
+So that's Mitt Romney back on February 12th, February 2nd, 2012.

-Here is Mitt Romney today's in Salt Lake City at the Hinckley Institute.
+Here is Mitt Romney today in Salt Lake City at the Hinckley Institute and speaking about the 2016 presidential campaign and Donald Trump.

-In 1964, uh just days before the presidential election, which incidentally we lost, Ronald Reagan went on national television and challenged America, saying that it was a time for choosing.
+In 1964, just days before the presidential election, which incidentally we lost, Ronald Reagan went on national television and challenged America, saying that it was a time for choosing.

-One that embraced conservative principles dedicated to lifting people out of poverty and helping create opportunity for all, and the other, an oppressive government that would lead America down a darker, less free path.
+And the other, an oppressive government that would lead America down a darker, less free path.

 I'm no Ronald Reagan, and this is a different moment in time.